Invicara/Twinit-App-Template-Portfolio/docs/developer guide/deploy/d5-deploy-to-cloud.md

 ## Build the Static Web Client Files

-1. Open a terminal window in the directory in which you copied the template code
+1. Open a terminal window in the directory in which you cloned the template code
 2. Run ```npm run build```

 This will use Webpack to build deployable static files in the ```./build``` folder.
 If you wish to modfy the wbpack config, you can do so in the ```webpack.prod.js``` file.